globus/automation-examples/batch.md

 The base Globus CLI transfer command is

 ```
-$ globus transfer <source endpoint UUID>:<source path> <destination endpoint UUID>:<destination path>
+$ globus transfer <source ep UUID>:<source path> <destination ep UUID>:<destination path>
 ```

-The batch option to the transfer command will read the `stdin` input from the file line by line to build the transfer request.
+The `--batch` option to the transfer command will read the `stdin` input from the file line by line to build the transfer request.
 The source and destination paths from the input files are relative to the paths we specify using `<source endpoint UUID>:<source path>` and `<destination endpoint UUID>:<destination path>`.

-(You could submit one transfer per file, but then you would have a lot of tasks to monitor and the underlying Globus Connect servers would not be able efficiently aggregate the files.
-In other words, that's too much work and would be slower.)
+You could submit one transfer per file, but then you would have a lot of tasks to monitor and the underlying Globus Connect servers would not be able efficiently aggregate the files.
+In other words, that's too much work and would be slower.

 ```
 $ globus transfer --batch $theta_ep:$run1_path $petrel_e3sm_ep:$e3sm_path < run1_watertable_files_src_dest.txt